herbetsimanjuntaak/rest-assured-reqres/README.md

 # API Automation Testing with Reqres API

-Repository for Learning Software Quality Assurance - API Automation Using RestAssured with Cucumber
+This repository is dedicated to learning Software Quality Assurance (SQA) through API automation testing using **RestAssured** and **Cucumber**.

-This is a personal project focused on practicing functional API automation testing on the Reqres API using RestAssured with Cucumber.
-The goal is to enhance skills in API End-to-End (E2E) testing, covering critical API workflows such as creating a user, retrieving user details, updating user information, deleting a user, and validating error responses.
+This personal project focuses on practicing functional API automation testing on the **Reqres API**.
+It aims to enhance skills in API End-to-End (E2E) testing by covering essential workflows, such as creating users, retrieving user details, updating user information, deleting users, and validating error responses.

-The project leverages:

-- **Cucumber** for structuring test scenarios in Gherkin syntax
-- **RestAssured** for making HTTP requests and handling API responses
-- **JUnit** for managing the test framework
-- **JSON Schema Validator** for ensuring response structure compliance.

-## 🚀 Project Overview
+## 🚀 Project Highlights

-This project automates various API testing scenarios using the Reqres API.
-Key areas tested include:
+The project automates various API testing scenarios with the **Reqres API**.
+Key functionalities tested include:

+- **Users**:
+    - Listing users
+    - Fetching single user details
-- **Users**: Operations like listing users, fetching single users, creating, updating, and deleting users.
+    - Creating, updating, and deleting users
+- **Resource**:
+    - Listing available resources
+    - Fetching single resources
-- **Resource**: Listing resources, fetching single resources, and handling "not found" cases.
+    - Handling "not found" cases
+- **Login**:
-- **Login**: Testing both successful and unsuccessful login attempts.
+    - Validating successful and unsuccessful login attempts
+- **Register**:
-- **Register**: Validating successful and unsuccessful user registrations.
+    - Testing successful and unsuccessful user registrations

 ## ⚙️ Technologies Used

+This project leverages the following tools and technologies:

 - **💻 Java**: The primary programming language used for the project.
 - **✅ JUnit**: A framework for unit testing, version 4.13.2.